dentarg/auth0-blog/_posts/2015-08-05-creating-your-first-aurelia-app-from-authentication-to-calling-an-api.markdown

 export default config;
 ```

 The API is accessible at `localhost:3001`, so we set this as our `baseUrl`.
-Next, we set up the proper endpoints that we'll need for signing users up and logging them in.
+Next, we will set up the proper endpoints needed for signing users up and logging them in.
 We also need to override the `tokenName` with what our API serves, which in this case is `id_token`.
-Finally, we say that we want to redirect the user to the `welcome` view once they login.
+Our API serves both `id_token` and `access_token` but we'll see how to handle the `access_token` later in the tutorial.
+Finally, we say that we want to redirect the users to the `welcome` view once they log in.

 ### Application Routing Config